Adnan Ahmed: Tranmere Rovers

 On 25 May 2007, it was announced that Ahmed had joined Tranmere Rovers side on a free transfer, becoming manager Ronnie Moore's first summer signing of 2007.
-He made his debut coming on as a substitute in the 2nd half at home in a 1–1 draw with Yeovil Town on 1 September 2007.
+He made his debut coming on as a substitute in the second half at home in a 1–1 draw with Yeovil Town on 1 September 2007.
 However, competition for places in midfield saw him make just five further appearances during his debut season with the club.

-Because of lack any real first team opportunities, Ahmed went on loan to Conference National side Mansfield Town at the end of October 2008, making his first team debut in a 2–0 defeat away to Torquay United on 1 November 2008.
+Because of a lack of any real first-team opportunities, Ahmed went on loan to Conference National side Mansfield Town at the end of October 2008, making his first-team debut in a 2–0 defeat away to Torquay United on 1 November 2008.
 He became an instant hit with the Mansfield fans scoring a penalty in the 3–0 win against Salisbury City, also scoring a diving header against Weymouth to set up a 2–1 victory.
-Following his return to Tranmere, he joined Port Vale on trial.
+After returning to Tranmere, he joined Port Vale on trial.
 He went on loan to Vale on 21 January 2009.
 Ahmed opened his account with the "Valiants" by scoring the match winner in a 2–0 win at Macclesfield Town on 25 February 2009.
 He returned to Tranmere in late March after Vale manager Dean Glover rejected the opportunity to extend his loan, despite impressing fans with his performances.

 Ferencváros

-In July 2009, having impressed coaching staff during pre-season trial matches at Hungarian team Ferencvárosi TC, Ahmed signed a two-year deal with the team to play in Nemzeti Bajnokság I. He played his first competitive game for the team in a 2–0 win over Diósgyőri VTK in the 2009–10 Hungarian League Cup on 29 July 2009.
-After one season, he was released from the team having played a total of 20 games in all competitions with 1 goal in a 4–2 win against Kecskeméti TE in the Hungarian League Cup on 23 September 2009.
+In July 2009, having impressed the coaching staff during pre-season trial matches at Hungarian team Ferencvárosi TC, Ahmed signed a two-year deal with the team to play in Nemzeti Bajnokság I. He played his first competitive game for the team in a 2–0 win over Diósgyőri VTK in the 2009–10 Hungarian League Cup on 29 July 2009.
+After one season, he was released from the team, having played 20 games in all competitions with 1 goal in a 4–2 win against Kecskeméti TE in the Hungarian League Cup on 23 September 2009.

 In July 2010 he went on trial at Scottish Premier League side Aberdeen, but was not offered a contract.

 Aboomoslem

 In September 2010, after taking part in training sessions and trials, Adnan was given a one-year contract with Mashhad-based Iranian club Aboumoslem for the 2010–11 Azadegan League season.
-He made his first team debut in a 1–0 home win over Iranjavan Bushehr on 7 October 2010.
-However, at the start of 2011, Adnan left the side and headed back to England as a free agent after playing just five games for Aboomoslem.
+He made his first-team debut in a 1–0 home win over Iranjavan Bushehr on 7 October 2010.
+However, at the start of 2011, Adnan left the side and returned to England as a free agent after playing just five games for Aboomoslem.